Severe Health Diseases Linked With Obesity

-Excess weight is one of the biggest nightmares for one and all in the modern world.
-Extra weight manifests itself largely in and around your waist and hip area.
-Worried about your bulging belly?
-You’re not alone.
-Excess weight is the first indication of high visceral fat percentage.
-Visceral fat releases harmful chemicals into our body, which makes you highly vulnerable to dangerous health issues such as:
+Obesity is one of the biggest banes of the modern world.
+It can concentrate in and around your waist and hip area and is the first indication of high visceral fat percentage in the body.
+This visceral fat releases harmful chemicals which makes you vulnerable to serious health problems.
+Some of which include:

 - High Blood Pressure